220 mm TR mle 1915/1916: Service

 Battlefield experience suggested several enhancements to improve mobility: the installation of a sprung suspension, replacement of the curved axle with a straight axle, use of 14 spoke instead of 12 spoke wheels and solid rubber tires.
 The majority of these changes were incorporated in the new mle 1916, with the exception of a straight axle.
 The problem of low towing speed, which did not exceed a walking pace, remained unresolved throughout the life of the gun and represented its greatest shortcoming.
 The increasing availability of artillery tractors later in the war meant that the gun was often transported in one load, with the barrel withdrawn from battery and fastened to the box trail, a wheeled limber was then placed beneath the box trail.

 The mle 1915/1916 was considered a successful design until the later stages of the First World War when battlefield mobility was restored and its slow towing speed limited its usefulness.
 With the armistice, the French army had 272 mle 1915/1916s in its inventory.
 During the inter-war years the mle 1915/1916 was placed in reserve and Belgium bought eight.
 At the beginning of Second World War, the French army deployed 376 mle 1915/16s of the 462 still available.
-When the French surrender in 1940, the Germans used surviving pieces under the designation 22 cm Mörser 530(b) and 22 cm Mörser 531(f).
+When France signed an armistice in 1940, the German army used surviving pieces under the designation 22 cm Mörser 530(b) and 22 cm Mörser 531(f).
 The Spanish Blue Division used 7 captured French pieces at the Siege of Leningrad.

 The 220 mortar returned to service with the French army after the liberation of France.
 In March 1945, twelve were in service.